truefinder/tonbi/README.md

 }
 ```

-## Plugin : Participate with your own plugin
+## Participate with your own plugin
 please create plugin file
 ```
 mkdir plugin/your_plugin